-Here are a few things you should focus on when storm proofing your tree on the Central Coast.
+Here are a few things you should focus on when storm-proofing your tree on the Central Coast.

 Remove dead limbs – Dead branches are very weak and rigid.
 These will be the first to go in a strong wind and can cause lots of damage if they are large enough.
-Deadwood remove should be done every 2 years for large trees.
+Deadwood removal should be done every 2 years for large trees.

-Thin out trees branches for better air flow – Allowing air to pass through the canopy of large trees easily will mean the wind has less surface area to catch which means less pressure on the tree.
+Thin out trees branches for better airflow – Allowing air to pass through the canopy of large trees easily will mean the wind has less surface area to catch which means less pressure on the tree.

-Remove weight from uneven trees – If a tree has poor structure or weight distribution it is advisable to even things up to put less pressure on the root system in high winds.
+Remove weight from uneven trees – If a tree has poor structure or weight distribution, it is advisable to even things up to put less pressure on the root system in high winds.

 Plant the right types of trees

 If you are an avid gardener make sure you are not planting trees that are prone to being uprooted.
 A Eucalyptus Nicholii is a perfect example.
-These are shallow rooted and are forever falling over in storms.
+These are shallow-rooted and are forever falling over in storms.
 Find something that is good in windy situations.

 Protect your trees root system